ahmedibrahim163/linux-server-configuration-Project/README.md

     `$ sudo ufw allow www`
     `$ sudo ufw allow ntp`
     `$ sudo ufw enable`

+ # Reboot the linux server for the Uncomplicated Firewall to update.
+  * Login to Amazon Lightsail account.
+  * Under the 'Instances' tab, click the 3-dot menu icon, and select 'Manage'.
+  * Click the 'Reboot' button.

+ # Configure the local timezone to UTC
+ * Run`sudo dpkg-reconfigure tzdata` and then choose UTC
  * Install Apache
     `sudo apt-get install apache2`
  * Install mod_wsgi